szbmrk/Szakmai_gyak_kozos/FUNCSPEC.md

 ## Functional Specification for Szakmai_gyak_kozos
 # Overview
-The Szakmai_gyak_kozos repository contains a web application that seems to be designed for educational purposes.
+The Szakmai_gyak_kozos repository contains a web application is designed for educational purposes.
 The application appears to have two types of users: students and teachers.
 The application is divided into a frontend and a backend, with the frontend built using React and the backend built with Node.js.

 # Frontend
 The frontend of the application is built using React and contains various components to handle different functionalities.
 The main components include: